The Equalizer (2014)

 • Despite what we know of decades of incompetence, if someone is hinted at having field experience, we assume he (or she) is essentially invincible.
 Is this just from James Bond?
 Is it a tacit pride in having our guys be badasses?
 Do some American viewers feel empowered by this?

 • What we know of the Russians is that their gangsters are distributed in small groups and that oligarchs aren’t involved.
 They make their money by state-granted monopolies and the graft, while prevalent is notably non-violent.
-Yet the mere mention or Russian gangsters with profoundly loyal minions (why?) is enough to assure us that they are worse than any other organised violent group we have.
+Yet the mere mention of Russian gangsters with profoundly loyal minions (why?) is enough to assure us that they are worse than any other organised violent group we have.

 • Tattoos.
 Now this is fascinating.
-Most of what we know of the Russians is that they are heavily tattooed.
+Most of what we know of the Russians in filmworld is that they are heavily tattooed.
 25 years ago, tattoos and motorcycle gangs were conflated and in films we knew the Japanese gangsters by their tattoos.

 But today, every kid with $50 has tattoos, and many of them try to project toughness.
 Is it just that these bad guys have thicker lines and cover more skin?